Step Down to Carry On Part 3: Let it Go!

 If you can make something smaller, make it smaller.
 Literally, every little thing could make a difference in getting your stuff to fit in a small bag over a medium sized bag.

 - Water bottles are something I never travel without.
-But I prefer to pack a platypus so it takes up very little room in my bag while I’m not using it.
+I prefer to pack a flat bottle so it takes up very little room in my bag while I’m not using it.

 - Yoga mats, if you like traveling with one, are bulky.
 Instead, opt for a travel yoga mat.
 Yoga by Candace has some good reviews of travel yoga mats to consider.